Best Car Bike Racks of 2020

 Best for Really Expensive Bikes

 The Thule UpRide is a high-quality bike rack that has a lot going for it.
 For those who are used to more traditional roof-mounted bike racks, the UpRide may seem like an odd design.
 There is no contact with the frame or the fork of the bicycle.
 The bike is secured by two counteracting cradles, or hoops, that squeeze the front wheel from both directions.
-With this design, the hold is exceptionally secure and there is little risk of the bike flying off of your roof.
-Perhaps more importantly, the absence of frame or fork contact makes this an excellent choice for riders who take great pride in a clean, scuff-free bicycle.
-While other designs can lead to some scuffing on the fork or top-tube, your beloved bike is safe and pristine on the UpRide.
+With this design, the hold is exceptionally secure and there is little risk of the bike flying off your roof.
+Perhaps more importantly, the absence of frame or fork contact makes this an excellent choice for riders who take pride in a clean, scuff-free bicycle.
+While other designs can lead to some scuffing on the fork or top-tube, your beloved bike will be safe and pristine on the UpRide.

 Although we love how secure the hold is and your bicycle is certainly safe, the design feels a little over-engineered.
 We appreciate the desire to think outside the box and come up with a new approach to the roof-mounted bike rack, but the loading process seems to be unnecessarily complicated.
-When you're carrying bikes with different wheel sizes, you need to adjust the rack to the appropriate wheel size before loading.
+If you're carrying bikes with different wheel sizes, you need to adjust the rack to the appropriate wheel size before loading.
 This is a hassle and only further detracts from user-friendliness.
 Given how involved the loading process is, this rack isn't a great option for shorter riders or taller vehicles because loading is definitely a two-hand endeavor.
 Heavier bikes can be problematic as well.
 Nobody wants a 45-pound bike tipping over on their head or vehicle roof.

 Read review: Thule UpRide